Julia Evans recently wrote about the tiny personal programs she’s

 first-party software, I figured this was a perfect opportunity to see if I

-could get scanimage
+could get scanimage to work.

 Some Googling later, I found the SANE